Best Full Face Snorkel Masks – Reviews and Buying Advice

-The mask comes in various sizes and colors.
-The sizing should allow to find a perfect fitting mask for any shape of head, even for children.
+The full-face snorkel mask comes in various sizes and colors.
+The sizing should allow finding a perfectly fitting mask for any shape of the head, even for children.
 There are four sizes available which is outstanding!

-You can get the mask in three different colors: Atoll, Blue and Pink.
-The top of the snorkel is always kept a bright orange to make it easy to see in the water.
+You can get the Subea Easybreath full-face snorkel mask in three different colors: Atoll, Blue, and Pink.
+The dry-top of the snorkel is always kept a bright orange to make it easy to see in the water.

-These are just some highlights of the Easybreath goggles.
+These are just some highlights of the Easybreath mask.
 But, that’s not all.
-You can find the detailed review of this mask here to get a more in-depth insight into what makes this mask one of the best around.
+You can find a detailed review of this mask here to get a more in-depth insight into what makes this full-face snorkel mask one of the best around.

-Comparing the Tribord Easybreath and the Seaview 180 Degree
+Comparing the Tribord Easybreath and the Wildhorn Seaview 180 Degree V2

 The Tribord Easybreath is overall a great mask.
 In the past it kind of lost the comparison with the Seaview 180 Degree full face snorkel mask because it didn’t offer a GoPro camera mount.
 This has been remedied and you can purchase an optional mount for your GoPro camera when you own the Subea/Triboard Easybreath mask.
 Overall though, both masks are pretty much similar.

-The Tribord has a slight advantage as it’s impossible to fog the mask up.
-The Seaview mask can fog up a little when breathing heavy but it easily clears when going back to a shallower breathing.
+The Tribord full-face snorkel mask has a slight advantage as it’s impossible to fog the snorkeling mask up.
+The Seaview snorkeling mask can fog up a little when breathing heavy but it easily clears when going back to shallower breathing.

-On the safety side the Easybreath also has a tiny advantage through the bright orange end piece of the snorkel.
+On the safety side, the Easybreath also has a tiny advantage through the bright orange end piece of the dry-top snorkel.
 It is easier to see in the water and at least in theory can help to prevent collisions.

-Besides those small differences both masks are on par.
-They even look very similar when you hold them next to each other.
+Besides those small differences, both masks are on par.
 You can’t go wrong with either!

 There are a few more differences to know about and consider in your buying choice.
 You can check them out in our head-to-head comparison of these two snorkel goggles.

-After comparing the Tribord mask with the Wildhorn contender to find the best of the two, we also compared the Easybreath with the Ocean Reef Aria.
+After comparing the Tribord mask with the Wildhorn full-face snorkel mask contender to find the best of the two, we also compared the Easybreath with the Ocean Reef Aria.
 You can have a closer look at this comparison here.

-To provide you with the best knowledge on which mask to pick, we also have created a comparison between the Subea mask and the Ninja H2O which you can look at here.
+To provide you with the best knowledge on which full-face snorkel mask to pick, we also have created a comparison between the Subea full-face snorkel mask and the Ninja H2O which you can look at here.

 Ocean Reef Aria

-One downside we see is that it is more expensive compared to the other snorkel goggles shown in this list.
-For most people it won’t make sense to get the Ocean Reef Aria vs. the Easybreath.
+One downside we see with the Ocean Reef Aria is that it is more expensive compared to the other snorkel masks shown in this list.
+For most people, it won’t make sense to get the Ocean Reef Aria vs. the Easybreath.

 Yet, there are exceptions.
-If you wear glasses, then the Aria is one of the few masks that has optional corrective lens adapters.
-These adapters allow to have prescription lenses installed that you then wear while snorkeling.
-These frames fit tight inside the skirt which leads us to believe it might not work great for everybody.
+If you wear glasses, then Ocean Reef Aria is one of the few full-face masks that offer an optional corrective lens adapter.
+These adapters allow you to have prescription lenses installed that you then wear while snorkeling.
+These frames fit tight inside the silicone skirt which leads us to believe it might not work great for everybody.

-There’s nothing not to like about this mask.
+There’s nothing not to like about this Ocean Reef snorkeling mask.
 It comes in a few color combinations that might make you scratch your head though.
 Ever thought of orange and pink?
-In one mask?
-You might want or need this mask if you want color combos like that.
-It might even be worth to pay more than you’d pay for the original.
+In one snorkeling mask?
+You might want or need this full-face snorkel mask if you want color combos like that.
+It might even be worth paying more than you’d pay for the original.

-One thing to consider is also that technically this mask comes in a large variety of sizes.
+One thing to consider is also that technically this Ocean Reef snorkeling mask comes in a large variety of sizes.
 Four to be precise.
-Including an XS sized mask for children.
-However, specific color combinations will only be found for certain sizes.
+Including an XS sized full-face snorkel mask for children.
+However, specific color combinations for the Ocean Reef Aria snorkeling mask will only be found for certain sizes.

-The Aria is one of the top snorkel goggles you can find.
-If you want to find out more about this mask, then check out our in-depth review that will provide you with a lot more detail.
+The Aria is one of the top snorkel masks you can find.
+If you want to find out more about this full-face snorkel mask, then check out our in-depth review that will provide you with a lot more detail.